Shuyib/mawingu-experiments/data-science-workflows/workflow3-data-driven-app/README.md

 This is a project that illustrated a scenario that a user may face in practice.
-In this project, one function is responsible for generating data in a interval while another updates a line plot using the Plotly library.
+In this project, one function is responsible for generating data in a interval while another updates a line plot using the matplotlib library.

 See **plot_timeseries.py** for more information.